-The USF Center for Victim Advocacy assures confidentiality to all who utilize the department's services.
-All of the advocates are certified by the State of Florida's Office of the Attorney General as advocates and are considered confidential.
-Client names, identifying information, and any disclosures of a crime will be kept confidential unless an advocate receives explicit permission from the client to release the information to a specific third party, or the University received a legal directive to release the information, such as a subpoena or an Office of Civil Rights request.
+The USF Center for Victim Advocacy and Violence Prevention assures confidentiality to all who utilize the department's services.
+All of the advocates are certified by the state of Florida's attorney general office as confidential advocates and are afforded privilege under Florida state law.
+Client names, identifying information and any disclosures will be kept confidential unless an advocate receives explicit permission from the client to release the information to a specific third party.